Departments and specialties

 • Developing new targets for systemic therapy.
 Mayo Clinic doctors are studying lung cancer cells in order to develop new ways of targeting treatments.
 Mayo Clinic researchers made an important discovery that led to immunotherapy treatments called immune checkpoint inhibitors that have revolutionized care for people with metastatic lung cancer.

 Lung cancer research is conducted in coordination with the Mayo Clinic Comprehensive Cancer Center.
-The Mayo Clinic Comprehensive Cancer Center receives funding from the National Cancer Institute and is designated as a comprehensive cancer center — recognition for an institution's scientific excellence and multidisciplinary resources focused on cancer prevention, diagnosis and treatment.
+Mayo Clinic Comprehensive Cancer Center receives funding from the U.S. National Cancer Institute and is designated as a comprehensive cancer center.
+This designation recognizes the institution's scientific excellence and multidisciplinary resources focused on cancer prevention, diagnosis and treatment.

-Learn more about Mayo Clinic's Epidemiology and Genetics of Lung Cancer, Pulmonary and Critical Care Medicine, and Cancer Center research programs.
+Learn more about Mayo Clinic's Epidemiology and Genetics of Lung Cancer Research Program.

 Publications